Deducteam/Dedukti/README.md

     [ n, m ] plus (succ n) m --> succ (plus n m)
     [ n, m ] plus n (succ m) --> succ (plus n m).

-When adding rewrite rules, `Dedukti` checks that they preserves typing.
+When adding rewrite rules, `Dedukti` checks that they preserve typing.
 For this, it checks that the left-hand and right-hand sides of the rules have the same type in some context giving types to the free variables
 (in fact, the criterion used is more general, see below), that the free variables occurring in the right-hand side also occur in the left-hand side and that the left-hand side is a *higher-order pattern* (see below).